|30 JUNE 2022 YEAR END PLANNING|

 Since 1 July 2017 personal travel expenses associated with inspecting, maintaining or collecting rent for a residential rental property ceased to be tax deductible.
 Normal property management expenses remain tax deductible.

 We discourage investments in “tax driven” investments unless they can be expected to deliver sound commercial returns (assistance may be required from an Australian Financial Services Licence Holder to assess the viability of the project).
 We are not licensed to comment on the commercial merits of such investments.

 Removal of Capital Gains Tax Main Residence Exemption for Certain Overseas Home Owners

-From 1 July 2020 foreign tax residents at the time they dispose of their previous residential home in Australia will generally not qualify for an exemption from capital gains tax on any gain.
+From 1 July 2020 individuals that are foreign tax residents at the time they dispose of their previous residential home in Australia will generally not qualify for a main residence exemption from capital gains tax on any gain.

 TAX PLANNING FOR INVESTORS